Chapter 10.2.2 Forests

 The current system for afforestation is very much developer-led, with land owners approaching Forestry Scotland with proposals for approval and grant assistance.
 The current scheme is attractive to investors, with a combination of planting grants, maintenance of basic payments and favourable tax treatment of the timber crop.

-New tree and woodland cover deployed on farms and crofts as part of a climate change mitigation plan must take account of the long-term storage of carbon and opt for species and uses that optimise this – and be sensitive to other priorities such as biodiversity, landscape, climate adaptation and community benefit.
+New tree and woodland cover deployed must take account of the long-term storage of carbon and opt for species and uses that optimise this, while maintaining an overall mix of species and being sensitive to other priorities such as biodiversity, landscape, climate adaptation and community benefit.

-Unwise planting of trees on peatlands can wipe out the supposed carbon benefits of the growing trees.247
+Unwise planting of trees on peatlands can wipe out the supposed carbon benefits of the growing trees.
+Some SCCS members are calling for the deep peat definition to be changed from >50cm to >30cm, to apply a more precautionary principle.

 For further information: